-With the decision of BASF to open a European Shared Service Center (ESSC) in Friedrichshain-Kreuzberg, which now has over 2,000 jobs, more and more service center from the areas of finance and accounting have moved to Berlin.
+With the decision of BASF to open a European Shared Service Center (ESSC) in Friedrichshain-Kreuzberg, which now has over 2,000 jobs, more and more service center from the areas of finance and accounting move to Berlin.
 Deutsche Bank has set up its international center for risk management with around 700 employees in Charlottenburg.
-Daimler, the finance subsidiary Mercedes Bank and Amazon opened customer center in Mitte, as well as for example Lidl, Deutsche Lufthansa and Bosch.
+Daimler, the finance subsidiary Mercedes Bank and Amazon opened customer center in Mitte, as well as for example Deutsche Lufthansa, Bosch and Lidl.

-- Location of large international companies – Amazon, BASF (ESSC), Deutsche Bank, Mercedes Bank, Ebay
+- Location of large international companies - cross-sector e.g. Amazon, BASF (ESSC), Deutsche Bank, Mercedes Bank, Ebay and Sony Music

 - Seat of the Federal Government, home to embassies, associations and lobbyists

 - Close cooperation between science and industry in over 70 non-university research institutions